log-RR/personal-site/README.md

 #personal site

- this is my fuuny personal site which i created for fun.
+ this is my funny personal site which i created for fun.